 Arrhenius: Repsol's calculator to measure its lubricants' carbon footprint

-Where the fight against climate change and reducing greenhouse gas emissions have become global priorities, Repsol has taken a great strides in developing Arrhenius, an innovative carbon footprint calculator for lubricants.
+In a context where climate change mitigation and the reduction of greenhouse gas emissions have become global priorities, Repsol has developed Arrhenius, an innovative carbon footprint calculator for lubricants, which allows the environmental impact of these products to be measured and managed.

 It's name pays tribute to the Swedish scientist, Svante Arrhenius, a pioneer in the study of the greenhouse effect, and allows us to quantify the environmental impact of lubricants manufactured at the Puertollano plant, based on a detailed Life-Cycle Analysis (LCA).

-The project started in 2020 and is led by Martí Cortada García, Product Design Sr. Scientist at Repsol, and has benefited from a multidisciplinary effort involving various company departments.
-Although its development was coordinated by Technical Assistance and Development, the Corporate Sustainability, Commercial, Operations, Purchasing, TechLab, Polyolefins, and Safety and Environment teams were involved, as well as the Puertollano plant.
-External actors were also involved to complete the process, such as the consulting firms ReMa and LRQA.
+The project, initiated in 2020 and led by Martí Cortada García, Product Design Sr. Scientist at Repsol, has involved various departments of the company.
+Thus, although the development has been coordinated from Technical Assistance and Development, it has involved the Sustainability, Commercial, Operations, Purchasing, TechLab, Polyolefins and Safety and Environment teams, as well as the Puertollano plant.
+External actors, such as the consulting firms ReMa and LRQA, were also involved in completing the process.

-In this interview, Martí Cortada García Para offers a more detailed overview of Arrhenius, explaining in depth how it works, the challenges faced during its development, and the importance of this initiative in Repsol's decarbonization strategy.
+In the following interview, Martí Cortada García Para offers a more detailed view of Arrhenius, explaining in depth how it works, the challenges faced during its development and how this initiative fits into Repsol's decarbonization strategy.

 How did the Arrhenius calculator project come about?